ministryofjustice/laa-check-client-qualifies/README.md

 yarn build:css
 ```

-To change settings for you local development environment.
-Copy your `.env.sample` file to a new file and rename it to `.env.development`.
+To change settings for your local development environment, copy your `.env.sample` file to a new file and rename it to `.env.development`.

 ## Tests